ngregorich/pge_plots/README.md

 3. This will open a web browser to: [http://localhost:8501](http://localhost:8501)
 4. The dashboard will load with example energy usage
    1. Instructions on how to use your own PG&E data is at the top of the dashboard
-5. Explanations for each plot included in the *About* expanders
+5. Explanation for each plot included in the *About* expanders

 **Note:** to stop the dashboard, kill the Streamlit process with `control-c` or similar

 ## What is uv doing here?

-Hopefully that felt like a quick and easy way to run a Python script, thanks to uv!
+Hopefully that felt like a quick and easy way to run a Python script, thanks to `uv`!
 But what exactly is going on here?

 1. The Python version required by this project is read from `pyproject.toml` and installed (if required)
    1. A virtual environment is created in the project directory referencing the required version in `.venv`